 🕰️ Nostalgia from the World of Programming

 In the ever-evolving world of software, where new languages and frameworks emerge daily, it's easy to forget the roots upon which all these modern technologies are built.
-This page is a humble tribute to those "older" languages that shaped my consciousness as a developer and opened the doors to the world of computing for me.

-felt like pure magic.
+Ah, BASIC!
+This was the very first programming language I ever touched.
 My journey began here, understanding how simple instructions could make the machine do amazing things.

 10 PRINT "Welcome to the world of programming!"